hangyeol013/Stage_Telecom/README.md

 # Stage_Telecom

-In DNNs, some specific training points can have a big impact on the model's decision than other training points in making the prediction for test images.
+In DNNs, some specific training points can have a big impact on the model's decision on a certain test image than other training points.
 The aim of this project is to tract training points which are most influential to the decision of a denoising neural network, FFDNet.

 You can read the details of this project in **LINK**.